 | Tablet | Often -50% to -100% | Low volume, often low conversion rate |

 Enterprise B2B context: Mobile shows a 96.7% waste rate in enterprise B2B.
-Consider -100% on mobile for high-ticket B2B services.
+Consider setting mobile to -100% for high-ticket B2B services.

-For complete schedule optimization strategies, see Google Ads Budget Optimization: The 70-20-10 Rule for Service Businesses.
+For schedule optimization strategies, see Google Ads Budget Optimization: The 70-20-10 Rule for Service Businesses.

 Target CPA vs Target ROAS: Which One?